Our mission statement: To create space for youth to ask questions, encounter God and learn to live as disciplines of

 Click on the above link to see how much youth group collected during the Souper Bowl of Giving.
 Monetary donations went to the North End Soup Kitchen and food items went to the Fenton United Methodist Food Pantry.

-Youth 6-12 grade are invited to take part in Bible study that meets from 9:30 – 10:30 a.m. in the Youth Room.
+Youth 6-12 grade are invited to take part in Bible study that meets from 9:30 – 10:30 a.m. in the Youth Rooms.
 Topics range from the Old and New Testament from Scratch lessons to Dave Ramsey’s Generation Change class for teens.
 Questions explored are: What is going on in the story, Where is God and what is God doing, and How does this story relate to my life?
 Focus is on developing a relationship with Jesus that helps us understand who God is, what God desires for us and that God’s love is always present!
+Check the calendar for current class dates.

 Youth Group meetings are generally Sunday evenings from 5:00-7:00 p.m.
 We typically open with worship and devotions, followed by separate Jr./Sr. High discussion topics, then fellowship and games.
 Other youth group events are mission, service and fun activities.
 Focus for both groups is discovering how God worked through our imperfect Biblical ancestors, and how God works through us.
 We then can begin to see ourselves as part of God’s story, developing a deeper understanding and relationship with Jesus, and a meaningful connection to our past, present and future.
 All youth are welcome to come and openly share where you are today in your faith journey, and discover how what you believe affects your choices.
 This is a safe space to explore all questions, uncertainty and thoughts.